This feature requires cookies to be enabled

 Free guided tour

-Free guided tour of exposition 15h every Saturday 16h30 every Sunday
+Free guided tour of the permanent exposition every Saturday and Sunday at 5pm (except during August).

 Information and reservation : 01 42 76 33 97